chl131/Fault-Tolerant-Distributed-Storage/README.md

 ## Protocol buffers

-The starter code defines the following protocol buffer message type in `SurfStore.proto`:
+The following protocol buffer message type is defined in `SurfStore.proto`:

 ```
 message Block {